 - 5.1.
-A player's Category and the subsequent Player Points Allocation will be determined by that player's playing history and achievements and is structured in a way to promote player retention and loyalty. - 5.2.
-Each player expected to play in the Senior Team of a Community Club will be allocated a Category and a Player Points Allocation as follows:

-5.2.1.
-Category 1 - Home Player - 1 Point
+A player's Category and the subsequent Player Points Allocation will be determined by that player's playing history and achievements prior to registering with their current club and is structured in a way to promote player retention and loyalty. - 5.2.
+Each player expected to play in the Senior Team of a Community Club will be allocated a Category and a Player Points Allocation as follows: - 5.2.1.
+Category 1 Home Player 1 Point - Player who has played 40 or more games over a minimum of 3 seasons at the aligned junior club up to and including U17 Competition: or - b) Where the player pathway from junior to senior clubs' football in an area is otherwise restrictive, a Metropolitan League or Regions in country areas have adopted By Law clauses which align specific junior and senior clubs to create a player pathway.
+All By